wis3guy/HalClient.Net/ReadMe.md

 	{
 	}

-	protected override IHalHttpClient Transform(IHalHttpClient original)
+	protected override IHalHttpClient Decorate(IHalHttpClient original)
 	{
 		return new CustomHalHttpClient(original);
 	}
 }
 ```

-###I want to pass an adhoc context object to my `Configure` and/or `Transform` overrides
+###I want to pass an adhoc context object to my `Configure` and/or `Decorate` overrides
-There are scenarios where you might need to pass a context object from the code calling `HalHttpClientFactory.Create()` to the custom `Configure` and/or `Transform` overrides of you custom factory.
+There are scenarios where you might need to pass a context object from the code calling `HalHttpClientFactory.Create()` to the custom `Configure` and/or `Decorate` overrides of you custom factory.
 This is typically useful when dealing with remote use impersonation, where your client makes API requests on behalf of a remote user.

 To help you deal with such situations, there is an abstract generic `HalHttpClientFactory<T>` class from which you can derive your custom factory.